pypyr/pypyr-example/README.rst

 .. code-block:: bash

   # run the pipelines/simple.yaml pipeline with INFO log level.
-  $ pypyr --name simple --log 20
+  $ pypyr --name simple

   # run the pipelines/simple.yaml pipeline with the default DEBUG log level.
   # this will give you all the gory details.
-  $ pypyr --name simple
+  $ pypyr --name simple --log 10

 slack
 ------